cvgmi/NestedGrassmann/README.md

 the algorithm, and some experiments showing the performance of this model.

-Chun-Hao Yang and Baba C. Vemuri (2021), *Nested Grassmanns for Dimensionality Reduction with Applications to Shape Analysis* in International Conference on Information Processing in Medical Imaging (IPMI).
+Chun-Hao Yang and Baba C. Vemuri (2021), *Nested Grassmanns for Dimensionality Reduction with Applications to Shape Analysis* in Proceedings of the International Conference on Information Processing in Medical Imaging, 2021, June 28-30, Bornholm, Denmark, pages 136-149.

+This software was developed as part of research in part funded by NSF IIS-1724174 to Baba C. Vemuri, Department of CISE, Univ. of Florida.

 ## Dependencies